MedicodiBiscotti/biscottihud/README.md

 Then extract it to your `/tf/custom/` folder so that inside your custom folder there is a folder called **biscottiHUD** which contains `customization`, `materials`, `resource`, `scripts` etc.

 # [^](#top "Back to Top")Customization
-The easiest way to do most customization is to use the ones that I've made specifically, but if you're HUD savvy and feel up for it, you can of course edit the files of the HUD manually.
+The easiest way to do most customization is to use the ones that I've made specifically, but if you're HUD savvy and feel up for it, you can of course **edit the files of the HUD manually**.
 I'd still appreciate credit for the HUD, though.
 Such as "Oh, I use an edited biscottiHUD" or something similar.
-Below I'll quickly utline some customizations you can do that I haven't made into an actual option.
+Below I'll quickly outline some customizations you can do that I haven't made into an actual option.

 If you want to re-enable the HP cross when overhealed or low on health, navigate to `/resource/ui/hudplayerhealth.res` and remove the `NULL` at the end of the `HealthBonusImage` (the `"fieldName"`).